Mesa Homeowner Card: Earn transferable points on mortgage payments

 Pros

-• Free way to earn points on mortgage payments
+• A free way to earn points on mortgage payments

-• 3x categories are interesting, especially daycare for those that use it
+• 3x categories are interesting, especially daycare for those who use it

 Cons